3D-Printed Organs: Are We Close?

 There is still a lot of ground to cover in the bioprinted corner of health tech before donors become obsolete.
 And it starts with better hardware.

 Manufacturing 3D bioprinters that can incorporate several bio-inks in a single print design is imperative to the next wave of 3D-printed treatments, Matthews said.
 They need to perform faster and at higher resolutions.
 Only then can bio-inks level up.
-Improved printability and durability means precise patterns that can better maintain their structure over time.
-One study described the advancements in both bioprinters and the software behind it as an “inevitable trend” to come.
+Improved printability and durability mean precise patterns that can better maintain their structure over time.
+One study described the advancements in both bioprinters and the software behind them as an “inevitable trend” to come.

 The next major breakthrough in bioprinting will likely involve generating microscopic vascular networks built into the artificial organs as they print, according to Ryan Creek, a certified physician associate researching regenerative medicine at biotech startups.
 This needle-moving development would allow 3D-printed organs to establish circulation via tiny blood vessels, allowing them to transport nutrients, blood cells, oxygen and waste products on their own.